 The Office for Student Affairs is the most valuable resource in this school.

-Office of Student Affairs is responsible for the delivery of all student services in the School of Medicine.
+Office for Student Affairs is responsible for the delivery of all student services in the School of Medicine.
 Student Affairs facilitates student leadership, academic training, and personal growth through co-curricular and extra-curricular services, programs, and activities.
 Our goal is to get to know all medical students and to create a caring atmosphere that promotes student success.
 We are the first point of contact for students needing assistance in a variety of areas.
 We strive to serve as strong student advocates and to provide resources for personal and academic achievement.
 The following is a list of some of the services we provide.

 Welcome Class of 2024!
 Eager students arrived on campus last Friday, ready to start medical school under very different circumstances than in previous years.
 For many, it was their first time on campus due to COVID-19 restrictions during their interview process.
 Students, following strict social distancing guidelines, were welcomed by top administration officials and got a brief overview of the curriculum and heard about all the tools available to help them succeed before heading back home to begin their classes online.
 The diverse class of 150 students is comprised of 84 females and 66 males and hail from all over Louisiana and each region of the nation.